We spent the weekend enjoying the 185th

 the wonderful inspirational talks given by church leaders and our prophet.

-I had a list of questions that I have been wanting answers too.
+I had a list of questions that I wanted and needed answers to

 Questions about my life, my children's lives,